Wireframing & Prototyping

 Align the Team

 Wireframes & prototypes get your entire team in alignment on what the product or site is and how it functions.
-We create annotated wireframes for each template and state so it’s clear everyone up front.
+We create annotated wireframes for each template and state so it’s clear to everyone upfront.

 Hints for the Visuals